9×39mm: Variants

-SP-5 (7N8) – The SP-5 (СП-5) (SP: Spetsialnyj Patron; "special cartridge") was developed by Nikolai Zabelin.
-It is a conventional lead core FMJ bullet, developed for accuracy.
+SP-5 (7N8) – The SP-5 (СП-5) (SP: Spetsialnyj Patron; "special cartridge") was developed by N. V. Zabelin, L. S. Dvoryaninova.
+It consists of conventional FMJ bullet with a mild steel and lead core.
+The primary goal of this version was to achieve accuracy.

 SP-5UZ – The SP-5UZ (СП5-УЗ) is an SP-5 variant with an increased charge intended for a factory-specific strength testing of the weapons.

-SP-6 (7N9) – The SP-6 (СП-6) was developed by Yuri Frolov.
-It has a hardened metal armor-piercing core.
+SP-6 (7N9) – The SP-6 (СП-6) was developed by Y. Z. Frolov and E. S. Kornilovova.
+It has a hardened steel armor-piercing core, designed to defeat body armor, which was being issued in the 1980s (such as PASGT).
 It can penetrate 2 mm of steel at 500 meters or 6 mm of steel, 2.8 mm of titanium or 30 layers of Kevlar at 200 meters.
 At 100 meters it can penetrate 8 mm of steel or GOST 3 rated body armor, while retaining enough power to inflict damage to a soft target behind it.

 SP-6UCh – The SP-6Uch (СП-6Уч) is an SP-6 variant intended for training.

 PAB-9 (7N12) – The SP-6's bullet is expensive to manufacture, so an attempt was made to make a lower-cost version of the cartridge.
 The PAB-9 (ПАБ-9) used a stamped rather than machined steel core.
-It sacrificed too much performance to be usable.
+It was not accepted due to higher wear it caused to barrels.
 As of 2011, its usage by Russian troops is prohibited.

 SPP – The SPP (СПП) (SPP: Snaiperskiy, Povishennaya Probivaemost; "sniper – increased penetration") is a sniper round with increased penetration.

 BP – The BP (БП) (BP: Broneboinaya Pulya; "armor-piercing bullet") is an armor-piercing round.
 Three modernizations of PAB-9 were created under the designation of BP to remedy its unusable performance.

 There is at least one civilian load of this cartridge based on the SP-6 design.
 It is used by civilian 9×39mm firearms such as the (touted) civilian variant of RSh-9, MTs-570.